2dgirlismywaifu/2dgirlismywaifu/README.md

 - 💞️ I’m looking to collaborate on...
 LOL, i'm still single.
 It 's so lonely but I'm still fine with that
 - 📫 How to reach me, this is my facebook: hi3.id1093393
 - Most game I play is Honkai Impact 3 and Genshin Impact.
 Sonmetime i read lightnovels has been boughted by me but i forgot read it.
 - I still play another game like ....
+King's Raid, Princess Connect: Re Dive (Taiwan Server), CounterSide...
+Most of games I play is gacha game

 <!---
 2dgirlismywaifu/2dgirlismywaifu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.